- A time bank consists of a group of community members who exchange their time and talents with one another.

 Time banking is based on 5 core values:

-- Assets: Everyone has something to contribute.
+- Assets: Everyone has something to offer.

-- Redefining work: Rather than solely placing value on how much a service costs in economic terms, we place an emphasis on other factors that make our community a better place.
+- Redefining work: Rather than just placing value on how much a service costs in economic terms, we place an emphasis on other factors that make our community a better place.
 We need to ask what type of work needs to be done in order to build healthy neighborhoods where everyone feels a sense of belonging.

 - Social Networks: When people increase the number of social networks that they have, they are able to improve their overall health and wellbeing.